tuanrpt/DCKM/README.md

 ```

 Model parameters:
-All paprameters are declared in the initial function of the **DCKM class** (in main.py).
-Some of them are important to obtain promising results after 100 epoches:
+Please kindly look at the initial function of the *DCKM class* (in main.py) for hyperparameter settings.
+Some parameters are crucial to obtain promising results after 100 epoches:
 - embedding_dimension: the dimension of the embedding process.
 - hidden_size: the nunmber of hidden units of the Bidirectional RNN.
 - num_random_features: the dimension for mapping *machine instruction* representations to random feature space.

 ### Model test
-To test DCKM model, set the *running_mode* parameter to 0, and rerun the main.py
+To test saved DCKM model, set the *running_mode* parameter to 0, and rerun the main.py